Astilbe: planting, cultivation, maintenance

 Available in 1 sizes

-Hardy down to -20°C, the Astilbe grows almost everywhere in France, except in Mediterranean climates, which are too dry and hot in summer: its only requirement is a moist soil in summer, cool in other seasons.
-Conversely, the Astilbe does not tolerate having its stump submerged in winter, so avoid planting it in an area that remains flooded for long weeks in winter.
+Hardy down to -20°C, Astilbe grows almost everywhere in France, except in Mediterranean climates, which are too dry and hot in summer: its only requirement is a moist soil in summer, cool in other seasons.
+Conversely, Astilbe does not tolerate having its stump submerged in winter, so avoid planting it in areas that remain flooded for long weeks in winter.
 It will withstand summer heat in temperate regions, provided the soil remains consistently moist and cool.

-The Astilbe will thrive in partial shade, sheltered from the scorching sun, under the foliage of deciduous trees that will provide it with refreshing shade.
+Astilbe thrives in partial shade, sheltered from the scorching sun, under the foliage of deciduous trees that provide a beneficial coolness.
 It enjoys bright exposures but without direct sunlight during the hottest hours.

 Very easy to cultivate, it does require rich organic matter and well-draining soil to bloom well.
-It accepts all types of soil without issue, except for calcareous, too poor, dry, or stony soils, in which it will never be lush.
+It accepts all types of soil without issue, except for calcareous, poor, dry, or stony grounds, where it will never be lush.

 Its preference typically leans towards a woodland soil, neutral or acidic, which is necessary for its proper development.
 You can plant it in the heart of a heather bed.